leslied2018/ChatBox/README.md

 # ChatBox

-This website has a chatbox on it.
+This repo contains a chat box web application.